Stephen Silas

-Stephen Silas (born August 6, 1973) is an American basketball coach.
+Stephen Silas (born August 6, 1973) is an American basketball coach who is an assistant coach of the Toronto Raptors of the National Basketball Association (NBA).
 He is the son of NBA star player and head coach Paul Silas.

 He worked under his father at the Charlotte Hornets from 2000 to 2002, New Orleans Hornets from 2002 to 2003, and the Cleveland Cavaliers from 2003 to 2005.
 He also served as an advance scout for the Washington Wizards during the 2005–06 season, and as an assistant coach for the Golden State Warriors from 2006 to 2010, before leaving to rejoin his father in Charlotte where he worked from 2010 until 2018.
 He was head coach of the Rockets from 2020 to 2023.

 At the time of his hiring as an assistant with the Hornets on June 5, 2000, he was the youngest assistant in the NBA at the age of 26.

 Early career

 Silas was born in Boston, and grew up in Boston and New York City.
 He attended John Jay High School in Cross River, New York, while his father served as an assistant coach for the New York Knicks.
 He played a postgraduate year of basketball at St. Thomas More School in Oakdale, Connecticut.
 Silas graduated from Brown University in 1996 with bachelor's degrees in sociology and management.
 While studying, he played four seasons for the university's basketball team.
 After graduation and before joining the NBA, Silas spent three years as the assistant executive director of the National Basketball Retired Players Association (NBRPA) in Providence, Rhode Island.